gbramirez/predictive-modeling/README.md

-# predictive-modeling
+# Predictive Modeling using Multiple Regression and Logistic Regression

-<p>A predictive modeling project for a fictional hospital organization.
-The Project includes Multiple Regression and Logistic Regression.<br>
+## Context
-The goal of the project is to analyze the organization's operations and collect variables to support future decision-making processes.</p>
+<p>The goal of the project is to analyze a healthcare organization's operational data and collect variables to support future decision-making.</p>

-<p>The project uses a Jupyter Notebook environment along with Python and the following Python packages and libraries:</p>
+<p>The project uses a Jupyter Notebook along with Python and the following Python packages and libraries:</p>

 |Package|Justification|
 |:---|:---|